 We also wonder whether this current phase, where the ratio has moved up from around 6 or 7 to 21, could well just be a smaller up-cycle?
 Much like that which occurred in the mid 1970’s.
 Before a resumption of the longer term downwards trend in the ratio.

-See how the ratio is right now just touching the dark green line in the middle of the light green trading range in the chart above (refer to the blue circles).
+See in the chart above, how the ratio has recently touched the dark green line in the middle of the light green trading range (refer to the blue circles).
 In 1976 the ratio also touched this dark green line before then resuming its downtrend back close to 1

 That would make now a good time to own gold over stocks/shares for perhaps the next 10 years.
 Of course shares could well rise in dollar terms from here.
 But gold could then “rise” more to result in a lower ratio.
 See what gold products are available today: Buy Gold.